Khatami, reformists back Rohani in Iran presidential vote

 The possibility of popular momentum mounting behind Rohani, just as it appeared to shift behind two reformist candidates in the 2009 election, may spur hardliners to thin their field of candidates to stand a better chance of victory.

-Khamenei does not want to take any chances after the embarrassment of the 2009 protests, analysts say, pointing to the exclusion from the race of political heavyweight Rafsanjani and a protégé of Ahmadinejad.
+Khamenei does not want to take any chances after the embarrassment of the 2009 protests, analysts say, pointing to the exclusion from the race of political heavyweight Akbar Hashemi Rafsanjani and a protege of Ahmadinejad.

 But despite months of talks on the issue, the conservatives have been unable to unite behind a single candidate and Khamenei appears to have not yet intervened to make them do so.